alebedev87/external-dns-operator/README.md

 ### 4.10
 - Complete deployment logic:
+    - Secret sync controller (to copy credentials secret into the operand namespace)
     - Validation/status
         - FQDNTemplate must be there if hostname annotation is allowed
         - Secret is mandatory